-All services are provided in the same manner to all members.

-All persons or organizations connected with MHS Health who refer or recommend members for services shall do so in the same manner for all members.
+All medically necessary covered services are available and will be provided in the same manner to all members.
+All persons or organizations connected with MHS Health that refer or recommend members for services shall do so in the same manner for all members.
 Translation or interpreting services are available for those who need them.
 This service is free.

-Medical records
+Medical Records